yo-yo-yo-jbo/android_smali/README.md

 - `apktool` is quite easy to install - it's a `JAR` file so it can be run with Java.
 However, you can install it on a Linux box easily with `apt`.
 - For `keytool`, install the default `JDK`.
 - For `adb`, install the Android debugging tools.
 Again I will be using `apt` for that on a modern Linux, but you can easily install those on Windows too.
+- We will need `apksigner` to sign our APK, it comes with the Android debugging tools too.

 ```shell
 # apktool